 Root resolutions in your identity

 Instead of resolving to do certain things, make a commitment to be who you want to be.
 Ultimately, resolutions that are rooted in identify can be much bigger motivators.
 James Clear, author of the book, Atomic Habits: Tiny Changes, Remarkable Results, makes the case in a blog post that “to change your behavior for good, you need to start believing new things about yourself.
 You need to build identity-based habits.”
 You can put this idea into practice with a simple reframing technique: Instead of saying, “My goal is to never be late for appointments this year,” you could say, “I am someone who always arrives on time.”
-Instead of saying, “I will go to the gym before work every day,” say, “I am a person who moves her body on a daily basis by going to the gym.”
+Instead of saying, “I will go for a run before work every day,” say, “I am a person who moves her body on a daily basis by going for a run.”
 Slight tweaks, but the results can be powerful.

 Change your environment